skellis46/embodied-camera/embodied-camera-application-proposal.md

 Quantitative and qualitative research on smartphones and our _embodied lives_ has focused on the idea of the quantified self,[@lupton_quantified_2016] and the ways in which "Smartphone Sensing Methods" are able to track social behaviours, physical activity and mobility patterns.[@harari_smartphone_2017].
 Adjust this sentence -- also about attention.

+focus on "narrating the experience of users"[@galloway_paucity_2020 n.pag.] -- as in the work of Turkle.

 phone also as saviour to stillness: https://www.mdpi.com/1424-8220/18/3/874 (!) reduced proprioception: https://www.biomedres.info/biomedical-research/impact-of-smartphone-usage-on-cervical-proprioception-and-balance-in-healthy-adults-10504.html cognitive capacity: https://www.journals.uchicago.edu/doi/abs/10.1086/691462